Study after Velázquez's Portrait of Pope Innocent X: Description and themes

-The man is clearly identifiable as a pope from his clothing.
+The man is identifiable as a pope from his clothing.
 He seems trapped and isolated within the outlines of an abstract three-dimensional glass cage.
 The framing device, described by Sylvester as a "space-frame", features heavily throughout Bacon's later career.

 Cage

 Horizontal metal frames and draped curtains often featured in Bacon's 1950s and 1960s paintings.
 The motif may have been borrowed from the sculptors Alberto Giacometti and Henry Moore, both of whom Bacon greatly admired; he often corresponded and met with Giacometti.
 Giacometti had employed the device in The Nose (1947) and The Cage (1950), while Moore used similar frames in his 1952 bronze Maquette for King and Queen.
 Bacon's use of frames suggests imprisonment to many critics.

 Vertical folds

 The vertical folds resemble curtains.
 Veils, curtains, and similar structures appear in Bacon's earliest works, notably the 1949 Study from the Human Body, always in front of, rather than behind, the figure.
 Their source may be Titian's 1558 Portrait of Cardinal Filippo Archinto.

-The folds emphasise the figure's isolation, and were drawn from devices used by Edgar Degas in the late 19th century, which Bacon described as "shuttering".
-Bacon said that to him the device meant that the "sensation doesn't come straight out at you but slides slowly and gently across".
+The folds emphasise the figure's isolation and were drawn from devices used by Edgar Degas in the late 19th century, which Bacon described as "shuttering".
+Bacon said that, to him, the device meant that the "sensation doesn't come straight out at you but slides slowly and gently across".